Accidents happen. Whether you slip and fall or bite down on something hard, you can accidentally chip a tooth.

 Once you realize what has happened, you may start to panic, especially if you chip one of your front teeth.
 What should you do?
 How can you get it fixed?

-Below, Dr. David Green and the team at Turnagain Dental share what you should do if you chip a tooth.
+Below, Dr. Kennedy and the team at Turnagain Dental share what you should do if you chip a tooth.

 If you chip a tooth, the first thing you should do is call your dentist and schedule an appointment as soon as possible.

 Then, to care for your tooth before your appointment, here’s what you should do:

 - Use dental wax or sugar-free gum to cover any sharp parts of the tooth.

 - Avoid consuming extremely hot and cold foods and beverages as you may experience sensitivity.

 - Eat mostly soft foods and stay away from hard items, such as apples, carrots, nuts, chips, and certain types of bread.